sz3/turbopump/README.md

     drives -- its thread scheduling is naive -- so this is best considered a beta feature.
 Right now, prefered operation is to use RAM, by way of ramfs. e.g. on debian-based Linux distros, you might set your data directory to `/run/shm/turbopump`.
+SSD performance is best described as "survivable".
   - _RAM._
     A work in progress.
   - ...
     The storage interface in turbopump is meant to be generic.
 That is, whether *sophia* or *sqlite*, or another local database solution, the desire is that turbopump should only need a thin wrapper to use a local database for its local storage.
     There are two notable requirements for these wrapper implementations:
-      1. We expect to store multiple versions of the same file at any given time
+      1. We expect to store multiple versions of a key+value simultaneously.
-      2. We expect to store some metadata for each file.
+      2. We expect to store some metadata for each key+value.

 * Membership
   - Cluster membership is currently initialized through a flat file.
-Each line in the file corresponds to a member.
+The first line in the file is the local turbopump's identity.
+Each successive line corresponds to a peer.
 Membership is symmetric -- for a machine to join the cluster, it needs to add a member of the cluster to its membership, *and* the cluster member in question needs to add the new machine to its own membership.
   - While that is admittedly a bit clunky, the rest will happen auto-magically.
     Members will readily share their member lists with other members, so the new recruit will quickly be recognized by the entire group.